 - Season.
 Try, if you have a choice, to travel during warmer months, or to warmer climates.
 Travelling minimally in warmer months is always much easier as clothing is generally thinner and there is often less material.

 - Shop.
 Unless you are going to some place extremely isolated, remember you can essentially buy what you need (or forgot) at the other end too.
 No need to take the kitchen sink.
 If you find you need it at the other end, buy it.
+(For me it’s a great excuse to visit secondhand boutiques.)
 Keep this thought in mind when you are trying to overstuff your bag.
-Hair or shaving products for example.
+Especially with any hair or shaving products, for example.

 - Layer up.
 Wear your bulkier/heavier items whilst travelling, and layer.
 You may be going from one type of climate to another, but also airports are often quite hot whilst air planes can be quite cold.
 By layering you don’t have to worry what the temperature is, simply add or remove layers as you need.
 I can sincerely recommend a pashmina / large scarf amongst your layers.
 I would never travel without it.
 It makes a great blanket on a long flight, pillow when bunched up, sarong if you go to the beach, even a hat if you know how to tie it right.